Ranjithapm/TASK2-completed/README.md

-step 5: Choose the subscription as concierge subscription. step 6: Then choose the "learn-919feb9a-bd8f-4943-ba57-4f55b17e1a03" from the resource group. step 7: Give any name for the virtual machine. step 8: Choose the region which is closer. step 9: select "No infrastructure redundancy required" under availability options. step 10: select "standard" under security type. step 11: Choose "Ubuntu server 20.04 LTS -x64 Gen2" from the image list. step 12: select x64 under VM architecture. step 13: Do not select Run with azure spot discount box.
-Leave as it is. step 14: select the size as "Standard_D2s_v3 - 2 vcpus, 8 GiB" . step 15: Dont select Enable Hibernation box step 16: select SSH Public key from Authentication type. step 17: Give the azurename.
+step 5: Choose the subscription as concierge subscription. step 6: Then choose the "learn-919feb9a-bd8f-4943-ba57-4f55b17e1a03" from the resource group. step 7: Give any name for the virtual machine. step 8: Choose the region which is closer.vcpus, 8 GiB" . step 9: select "No infrastructure redundancy required" under availability options. step 10: select "standard" under security type. step 11: Choose "Ubuntu server 20.04 LTS -x64 Gen2" from the image list. step 12: select x64 under VM architecture. step 13: Do not select Run with azure spot discount box.
+Leave as it is. step 14: select the size as "Standard_D2s_v3 - 2 # TASK2-completed step 15: Dont select Enable Hibernation box step 16: select SSH Public key from Authentication type. step 17: Give the azurename.